 I mentioned above how selling an Ebook online could be a viable side hustle and all of the points there are applicable here too.
 The big advantage of a video or audio course if you can usually sell it for significantly more than you could an Ebook.
 Most people aren’t willing to pay more than £15-20 for an Ebook but are willing to go beyond £100 for a video course if the perceived benefits are right.

 If you’re camera-shy, an audio course can also be an option which allows you to teach people something whilst they are in the car or exercising and don’t have access to a screen.
 An audio course can’t command quite as higher a price as a video course but the reduced effort in terms of camera work and video editing may make this a fair trade-off.

-#16 – Part time bar / event work
+#16 – Part-time bar / event work

-I recently attended a Zoom Q&A with somebody chasing FIRE who said they bolster their income with informal bar and event work which they actually enjoy more than their 9-5 job.
+I recently attended a Zoom Q&A with somebody chasing FIRE who said they bolster their income with an informal bar and event work which they actually enjoy more than their 9-5 job.
 As somebody who has done some event work whilst at University, I can say it is actually a lot of fun, especially eating the leftover food at the end of the night.

-What’s more important than that though is that this is a side hustle which for many people is easy to get into (sign up to an event management agency in your area), offers regular work for as many or as few hours as you choose and actually pays better than you might expect.
+What’s more important than that though is that this is a side hustle which for many people is easy to get into (sign up to an event management agency in your area), and offers regular work for as many or as few hours as you choose and actually pays better than you might expect.